ucb-urban-informatics/Assignment_1/README.md

 ## **Objective**
 In this assignment, you will assume the role of an urban data analyst.
 Your task is to analyze data from NYC's CitiBike Bikeshare network.
 You have received a large amount of data from the city, including a number of `.csv`, `.txt` and `.pdf` files, among others, and you will need to transform it to create a report for each station to analyze ridership.

 To make things more complicated, you are not the first person to work on this project.
 You are taking over the task from a coworker, who recently left the office due to accepting a buyout from a tech billionaire.
 Before they leave, they send you their data and the progress they have made analyzing a few stations.
-They also include a module they have inherited from another previous coworker, which they you will use to transform the data - it is now up to you to clean it up and finish the project.
+They also include a module inherited from a previous coworker, which you will use to process and standardize the data before analysis.
+This module may help with tasks such as formatting station IDs, handling missing values, or ensuring consistency across files; it is now up to you to clean it up and finish the project.

 Thus, like with any real-world situation, your data is far from perfect.
 You will need to first figure out what data you have, and what format it is in, and then decide how to proceed.

 ## **Note on Allowed Packages**
 For many of these tasks, there are additional packages available that can help (in particular, `pandas` and `numpy`).
-For this project we ask that you **do not** use them, or any additional packages besides `os`, `csv`, `shutil` and the module provided.
+For this project we ask that you **do not** use them, or any additional packages besides `os`, `csv`, `shutil` and the module provided (`report_functions`).
 If you solve it using a disallowed library, you will not receive points for that section.

 *Note*: The `csv` module is not necessary for the csv portions but you can use the example from class that utilizes it if you like.

 ## **Dataset Description**
 - **`stations.txt`**: this file contains a list of `station_ids` separated by `,`s.
 They are **NOT** necessarily distinct.
 - A directory named **`January Files/`** contains a number of documents:
-    - **a number of `.csv` files**: These are in the format these contain one line for each ride that *began* at that station.
+    - **a number of `.csv` files**: These contain one line for each ride that *began* at that station.
     - **a number of `.png` files**: these contain visualizations of *some* of the data files received.
-Your collegue has made these by hand before you joined the project.
+Your colleague has made these by hand before you joined the project.
     - **a number of `.pdf` files**: these contain reports which your colleague has completed.
 You might want to recreate them for consistency.

 ---